getify/eslint-plugin-arrow-require-this/README.md

 ## Overview

-The **arrow-require-this** ESLint Rule requires `=>` arrow functions to use a `this` reference.
+The **arrow-require-this** ESLint Rule requires `=>` arrow functions to reference the `this` keyword.

-The purpose of this rule is to prevent usage of `=>` arrow functions as just function shorthand (i.e., `arr.map(x => x * 2)`), which some would argue is an inappropriate usage.
-The opinion is that instead, `=>` arrow functions should only be used for "lexical this" behavior.
+The purpose of this rule is to prevent usage of `=>` arrow functions as just function shorthand (i.e., `arr.map(x => x * 2)`), which some would argue is a misusage.
+The opinion follows that: instead, `=>` arrow functions should only be used for "lexical this" behavior.

-Since `=>` arrow functions don't have their own `this`, they treat any `this` reference as a normal variable to be lexically looked up through its parent scopes until a valid `this` is found (by virtue of finding a non-arrow function, or eventually the global scope itself).
-This `this` behavior is referred to "lexical this".
+Since `=>` arrow functions don't have their own `this`, they treat any `this` reference as a normal variable (not a special keyword).
+That means `this` is just lexically looked up through any parent scopes until a valid definition of `this` is found -- from a non-arrow function, or finally the global scope itself.
+Such `this` behavior is referred to as "lexical this".

 For example: